lo-co/i2s-tdm-loopback-test/readme.md

 In addition to the codec on the master, the audio EVK provides other built in peripherals including switches and LEDs.
 In this POC, the system will respond to a button presson on the slave by inserting data into the receive stream on the master.
 When the master receives the data from the switch press, it will respond with a change in an LED state.

+### I2S Configuration

+I2S can be configured for individual channel pairs up to 4.
+For configuration for the POC, we will want the following

+* BLCK/FS = 256 bits per frame
+* 32-bits per slot
+* Master
+  * Transmit
+    * Channel pairs enabled = 0, for audio transmit; 3, for data transmit to slave
+  * Receive
+    * Channel pairs enabled = 3, for data from slave; 2, data from amplifier

 ### Wiring

 I2S busses on flexcomms 4 and 5 are located on J27 and J28 respectively.
 The wiring is as follows